-Glenlee, a three-masted barque, was launched from the Bay Yard Port Glasgow on 3 December 1896 for her owners Archibald Sterling & Co.
-It took just another ten days to complete fitting out before she sailed in ballast to Liverpool.
+Glenlee, a three-masted barque, was launched from the Bay Yard Port Glasgow on the 3rd of December 1896 for the first owners Archibald Sterling & Co.
+It took just another ten days to complete fitting out before the ship sailed in ballast to Liverpool.
 Here Glenlee loaded with general cargo and sailed via Cape Horn to Portland, Oregon on the NW coast of America.
 So began 23 years under the 'Red Duster' (Red Ensign).

-Glenlee had been built by the yard in order to keep the various trades employed and her first owner was a relative of her builder, Anderson Rodger.
+Glenlee had been built by the yard in order to keep the various trades employed and the first owner was a relative of the builder, Anderson Rodger.
 As soon as practicable Glenlee was sold to Robert Ferguson, a ship owner in Dundee, and renamed Islamount.
-It was under this name that she traded for 20 years.
+It was under this name that the vessel traded for 20 years.

 Imagined: Passing Cloch Lighthouse outbound on maiden voyage.